 Where does the Volunteer Caregiver training take place?

-The training usually occurs at Laguna Honda Hospital and the Guest House in San Francisco.
+The training usually occurs at Laguna Honda Hospital in San Francisco.
 Please check the training schedule for more details.

 How much does the Volunteer Caregiver training cost?